3 Beautiful Examples of Compelling Nonprofit Storytelling

 As more and more nonprofits harness the power of content marketing, it’s exciting to see that many are beginning to understand and utilize the power of storytelling.
 After all, a story that resonates with your audience inspires and sticks in a way that other forms of marketing cannot.

 So how can you weave stories into your communications?
 There are lots of ways you can implement storytelling in your nonprofit’s communication efforts.
-To get the wheels turning, we’ve collected four awesome examples of nonprofit storytelling.
+To get the wheels turning, we’ve collected three awesome examples of nonprofit storytelling.